autonomoussoftware/documentation/owners_manual/owners_manual.md

 *E* = 1000(1 - (1 - $\frac{247}{10247}$)${}^{2}$) = 1000(1 - (1 - 0.0241)${}^{2}$) = 1000(1 - .976${}^{2}$) = 1000(1 - 0.953) = 1000(0.047) = 47

-The user receives 47 ETH for their 100 MTN.
+The user receives 47 ETH for their 100 MET.

-The contract now contains 953 ETH and 2100 MTN, or 0.45 ETH per MTN.
-By selling some MTN, the user has lowered the price of MTN in the Autonomous Converter Contract compared to ETH.
+The contract now contains 953 ETH and 2100 MET, or 0.45 ETH per MET.
+By selling some MET, the user has lowered the price of MET in the Autonomous Converter Contract compared to ETH.
 He or she receives ETH approximately midway between the initial price and final price.

 The 247 smart tokens are destroyed when they are traded in, lowering the smart token supply back to 10000.